Edit PDF form fields using JavaScript

 • Widget annotation — Displays the form field visually on the page and controls appearance, such as backgroundColor or fontColor.

-In the PDF specification, widget annotations are used to render form fields visually.
-A form field can be linked to one or more widget annotations, depending on how many times the field appears in the document.
-Understanding this relationship is important when customizing the appearance or behavior of form fields.
+In the PDF specification, widget annotations render form fields visually.
+A form field can link to one or more widget annotations, depending on how many times the field appears in the document.
+Understanding this relationship is important when you customize the appearance or behavior of form fields.

 Programmatically editing form fields